britram/rains-prototype/draft-trammell-rains-protocol.md

 As with assertion contexts, developing conventions for query contexts for different situations will require implementation and deployment experience, and is a subject for future work.

+### Address Queries {#revquery}

+Queries for assertions about addresses are similar to queries for assertions about names, but have semantic restrictions similar to those for Address Assertions.
+An Address Query body is a map.
+Queries MUST contain the subject-addr (5), query-types (10), and query-expires (12) keys.
+Address Queries MAY contain query-opts (13) key.

+The value of the subject-addr (5) key is a three element array.
+The first element of the array is the address family encoded as an object type (see
+{{obj-types}}); i.e. 2 for IPv6 addresses and 3 for IPv4 addresses.
+The second
+element is the prefix length encoded as an integer, 0-128 for IPv6 and 0-32 for IPv4.
+The third element is the address, encoded as in {{obj-ip6}} or
+{{obj-ip4}}.

+The value of the query-types (10) key is an array of integers encoding the type(s) of objects (as in {{obj-types}}) acceptable in answers to the query.
+All values in the query-type array are treated at equal priority: \[4,5] means the querier is equally interested in both redirection and delegation for the subject-addr.
+An empty query-types array indicates that objects of any type are acceptable in answers to the query.
+As with Address Assertions, only object types redirection, delegation, registrant, and name are valid on Address Queries.

+The value of the query-expires (12) key is a CBOR integer counting seconds since the UNIX epoch UTC, identified with tag value 1 and encoded as in section 2.4.1 of {{!RFC7049}}.
+After the query-expires time, the query will have been considered not answered by the original issuer.

+The value of the query-opts (13) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the query, as in {{tabqopts}}.
+See {{query-opts}} for more.

+When answering Address Queries, an Address Assertion with a more-specific prefix is preferred over a less-specific in response to a Address Query.

 ## Notifications {#notifications}